matteoceschia/SN-IEgenerator/README.md

 calo_side: 0 is left of foil, i.e. negative x-coordinate;
            1 is right with positive x-coordinates

-calo_wall: -1 for the main-wall = has no meaning
+calo_wall: -1 for the main-wall = has no meaning;
-           0 and 1 for the x-wall and gamma veto for
+           0 and 1 for the x-wall and gamma veto with:
-           0 - negative y or z coordinates respectively 1 - for the positive y or z coordinates
+           0 - negative y or z coordinates respectively; 1 - for the positive y or z coordinates

 pointx,y,z: are the impact coordinates on the calorimeter block face